 I will also teach you to how to use positive reinforcement in the reduction of behavior you don't want.
 I do not use techniques where the primary strategy is to reduce behavior by creating pain or discomfort, because across multiple species, these techniques carry a well-documented risk of creating fears and phobias, avoidance behaviors, aggression, and/or apathy.

 I have formal education in how animals learn.
 You might be surprised to learn that this is not required in dog training, an unregulated field.
 Some of my education has been verified in widely respected certifications (also not required for dog trainers) by the Karen Pryor Academy for Animal Training and Behavior and the Certification Council for Professional Dog Trainers.
-I currently teach other animal professionals about behavior science fundamentals under the auspices of Dr. Susan Friedman at Behavior Works, and starting Fall 2018 will be pursuing a master's degree program in applied behavioral science at University of Kansas (online, so I remain based in Chicago).
+I currently teach other animal professionals about behavior science fundamentals under the auspices of Dr. Susan Friedman at Behavior Works, and starting Fall 2018 am pursuing a master's degree in applied behavior analysis at University of Kansas (online, so I remain based in Chicago).

 When teaching new behavior, I often use an "event marker."
 An event marker is a distinct signal that helps the dog understand precisely what he did right and why he's getting that treat.
 One such marker is a little plastic noisemaker called a clicker (pictured below) Others might be verbal, like "yes" or "good," or hand signals (e.g., a thumbs-up for a deaf dog).